Lewismwaz/appoint_master/README.md

 ## License

 This project is licensed under the MIT License.
+View License [here.](https://github.com/Lewismwaz/appoint_master/blob/main/MIT%20LICENSE.txt)

+More details about the MIT License can be found [here.](https://choosealicense.com/licenses/mit/)
 ## Contact

 For any inquiries, please contact: